schufeli/hackvent-2023/HV23.04/README.md

 ## Solution

-As always when playing CTF the more we know and informations we have on hand the faster we can solve the challenge without going down the completely wrong path.
-So when running the `File` command on the bowser.elf file.
-We can see that it in deed is a ELF-64-bit executable and not just a distraction.
+In the realm of CTF challenges, the more information we gather upfront, the quicker we can navigate without veering off course.
+Upon running the `File` command on the `bowser.elf` file, it revealed itself as a 64-bit ELF executable, dispelling any initial misdirection.

 ![File command output](assets/file-command.png)

 ### Loading the file into Ghidra

-For further research and decompilation I decided to load the file into Ghidra to get the decompiled output of the functions.
-After some short clicking around i found the main function which has a an array with 73 elements inside.
+To delve deeper into the challenge, I opted to load the file into Ghidra for comprehensive research and decompilation.
+After some navigation, I pinpointed the main function housing an array with 73 elements.

-If you have a look at `line:91` we can see that it is a simple bitwise operation done to get the characters out of the flag.
-So we need to find a way to reverse this to get the flag out.
+A closer look at `line:91` unveiled a straightforward bitwise operation applied to extract flag characters.
+The task at hand became clear – reverse this operation to unveil the flag.

 ![Ghidra 1](assets/ghidra-1.png)
 ![Ghidra 2](assets/ghidra-2.png)

-### What is the encryption?
+### Understanding the encryption

-> A simple bitwise NOT operation encryption, often referred to as bitwise complement or bitwise negation, involves applying the bitwise NOT (~) operator to each bit of the data being encrypted.
-In the context of characters or bytes, this operation inverts the bits, changing each 0 to 1 and each 1 to 0.
+The encryption technique employed is a simple bitwise NOT operation, also known as bitwise complement or bitwise negation.
+This process entails applying the bitwise NOT (~) operator to each bit of the data being encrypted.
+In the realm of characters or bytes, this operation inverts the bits, transforming each 0 to 1 and vice versa.

-### Writing a short python script
+### Crafting a Python script

-As we now know that the flag can be retrieved by applying bitwise negation to the array.
-We can write a short python script which will get us the flag in the end.
+With the realization that the flag can be retrieved by applying bitwise negation to the array, a concise Python script was crafted to unveil the flag:

 ```python
 def decrypt_flag(encrypted_flag):